bakpakin/Fennel/reference.md

 ### `each` general iteration

-Run the body once for each value provided by the iterator.
+Runs the body once for each value provided by the iterator.
 Commonly used with `ipairs` (for sequential tables) or `pairs` (for any table in undefined order) but can be used with any iterator.